aku47z/odin-recipes/README.md

 # odin-recipes
-An HTML project I'm doing as part of TOP course.
-It includes a simple website with a few recipes, made with very basic HTML.
+A simple HTML project with recipes from the odin project's foundation course.